Welcome to money month on The Happy Arkansan!

 Increase Her Sponsored Post rate

 Currently, Cassidy’s sponsored post rate is $200 for blog posts and $100 for social media updates.
 If Cassidy raised her sponsored post rate to $300 and her social media updates rate to $150, Cassidy would make $1500 per month from 5 sponsored blog posts and $750 per month from sponsored social media posts.
 This means she would make $2,250 per month all while doing the same amount of sponsored blogs and social media updates.
-This is an increase for $750 per month.
+This is an increase of $750 per month.

 Take On More Freelance Work Per Week

 Cassidy currently strives to take on $364.75 in freelance clients per week, but if she raised that by just $75 per week to $439.75 per week she would take home about $1,759 per week instead of $1,459.
 This is an increase of $300 per month.

 Update & Increase The Price Of Her E-Book

 After a while of selling her e-book, Cassidy may decide to update the e-book contents, add more information, and then up the price of her e-book just a bit.
 Instead of charging $40, she may want to update the price to $50.
 Now she would take home 1,850 per month by selling the same 37 copies instead of $1,480.
 This is an increase of $370 per month.